Compassion Buddies

 Uganda, 13 years old

 A smart child, reserved, but she seems to like getting mail, and I’ve seen her life improve over the last few years.
 With one birthday gift she bought a goat, which is life changing for a family like this.
+Last year she got chickens!
+I love getting the pics of the kids with the farm animals- they represent real hope and change for that child.

 Christian